ddeutils/ddedocs/docs/abstract/data_management/index.md

 ## :material-source-commit-end: Conclusion

-Overall, a data management strategy is a comprehensive approach to managing data that includes a range of components designed to ensure the effective use, management, and protection of data throughout its lifecycle.
+Overall, a Data Management strategy is a comprehensive approach to managing data that includes a range of components designed to ensure the effective use, management, and protection of data throughout its lifecycle.